-Charismatic authority is the powerful emotional bond between a leader and his or her followers.
-It makes the leader seem deeply legitimate and visionary, and it grants authority to his or her actions.
-Anything he or she does is portrayed as vital to the vision and survival of the group.
-The ends always justify the means because the charismatic authority figure isn’t merely right; he or she is anointed, chosen, or blessed.
+Charismatic authority is the powerful emotional bond between a leader and their followers.
+It makes the leader seem deeply legitimate and visionary, and it grants authority to their actions.
+Anything they do is portrayed as vital to the vision and survival of the group.
+The ends always justify the means because the charismatic authority figure isn’t merely right; they are anointed, chosen, or blessed.

 When followers believe that their leader is utterly perfect, they may convince themselves that anything they do in service to the leader is righteous and justified.
 Eventually, the leader’s needs justify the behaviors and actions of everyone in the group.
 The deep relationship followers have with their leader’s charismatic authority is the hook that keeps them engaged, susceptible, and willing to do whatever it takes to satisfy their leader’s every whim and desire.